KelvinMitaki/busara/README.md

 <br/>

 This is the main page which entails the survey.
-The surevey is fetched dynamically from the server and rendered for the currently logged in user to answer the question.
+The surevey is fetched dynamically from the server and rendered for the currently logged in user to answer the questions.
 After filling out the questions in the survey, a user can then submit the form.
 Pagination is also included depending on the number of questions fetched from the server.

 <a href="https://e-commerce-gig.s3.eu-west-2.amazonaws.com/5efd9987b53dfa39cc27bae9/Screenshot+(99).png">
 <img src="images/1.png" alt="PROJECT_IMAGE">